 docker run\ --volume=/:/rootfs:ro\ --volume=/var/run:/var/run:rw \ --volume=/sys:/sys:ro \ --volume=/var/lib/docker/:/var/lib/docker:ro \ --publish=8080:8080 \ --detach=true \ --name=cadvisor \ google/cadvisor:latest

 Once launched, we can access the graphical interface, via typing this

-http://localhost:8080/ in a browser. cAdvisor will connect itself directly to into the Docker daemon running on our host machine so we can start visualizing the related metrics of the running container, including cAdvisor too as a single container.
+http://localhost:8080/in a browser. cAdvisor will connect itself directly to the Docker daemon running on our host machine so we can start visualizing the related metrics of the running container, including cAdvisor too as a single container.

 cAdvisor displays the graphs related to the CPU usage, Memory usage, Network input/output and disk space utilization.
 The figure below illustrates an overview of the dashboard displayed by cAdvisor.